Who Built the First Steamboat?

 Alternative Theories

 There are many theories on who built the first boat before Fitch and Fulton.
 Believe me, I've heard from the lesser known inventors' descendents and there's a lot of controversy on this subject.
 In the interest of getting the truth out on the Internet, I have posted every letter I've received on the subject, along with more book titles, and more "first steamboat" theories.
-Click here for the All or Nothing Who Built the First Steamboat Page.
+Go to the First Boat Blog for more theories and information.

 Fitch | Fulton